zabertech/python-izaber/docs/tutorial.rst

 Production, Sandboxes and Development
 -------------------------------------

-It's probably best not to not always be testing scripts against the production servers.
+It's probably best not to always be testing scripts against the production servers.

 The configuration system also provides a means to switch between sets of configurations or *environments* to overlay parameters to nerf the damage capacity of a script.